particle-iot/docs/src/content/en/shared/firmware.md

 ### int

 Integers are your primary data-type for number storage.
-On the Core, an int stores a 32-bit (4-byte) value.
+On the Core/Photon, an int stores a 32-bit (4-byte) value.
 This yields a range of -2,147,483,648 to 2,147,483,647 (minimum value of -2^31 and a maximum value of (2^31) - 1). int's store negative numbers with a technique called 2's complement math.
 The highest bit, sometimes referred to as the "sign" bit, flags the number as a negative number.
 The rest of the bits are inverted and 1 is added.

 Other variations: